 The right way to deal with a customer complaint is to make it right, apologize, empathize, and be sure you’ve made it right.
 Military members are taught to check their pride at the door.
 Food truck owners and managers should learn early to do the same thing.

-Dealing With Ownership/Employees
+Deal With Ownership/Employees

 The fact is that any vendor will appreciate an employee who owns up to a mistake right away.
 Everyone makes mistakes, more importantly; this industry is full of potential pitfalls.
 Unfortunately when owning or managing a food truck many will only get noticed when something goes wrong.

-Creating Positive Opportunities
+Create Positive Opportunities

-The best possible way to look at mistakes is that they provide you as the vendor way to make amends with a chance to impress your customers and turn the situation into a positive.
+The best possible way to look at food truck mistakes is that they provide you as the vendor way to make amends with a chance to impress your customers and turn the situation into a positive.
 The first thing you have to do is admit that a mistake has happened, and then repeatedly attempt to make it up to the customer.
 An overcooked menu item can be quickly followed by: